DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 A very simple vhost-user net driver which demonstrates how to use the generic vhost APIs will be used when this option is given.
 It is disabled by default.

+**--dma-type**
+This parameter is used to specify DMA type for async vhost-user net driver which demonstrates how to use the async vhost APIs.
+It's used in combination with dmas.

+**--dmas**
+This parameter is used to specify the assigned DMA device of a vhost device.
+Async vhost-user net driver will be used if --dmas is set.
+For example --dmas [txd0@00:04.0,txd1@00:04.1] means use DMA channel 00:04.0 for vhost device 0 enqueue operation and use DMA channel 00:04.1 for vhost device 1 enqueue operation.

 Common Issues
 -------------